Like Mozart at Metallica

-Liverpool FC take a big step towards the final of the Champions League in the first duel with Villarreal FC.
+Liverpool FC are already taking a big step towards the final of the Champions League in the first duel with FC Villarreal.
 Jurgen Klopp’s team is impressively superior, but needs the genius of Thiago Alcántara to throw the Spaniards into chaos for two minutes.

 The football player Thiago is many things, but certainly not the “heavy metal” type.
 That the Spaniard plays for Liverpool FC, with coach Jürgen Klopp’s high-speed machine, immediately seems as strange as Wolfgang Amadeus Mozart as the front man in the band Metallica.
 And in fact, the English football negotiations have made the technician’s decision the subject of their debates since he took up his job in the late summer of 2020.
 Because Thiago’s start in Liverpool had failed.
 Also, due to a corona infection and injuries, he never found the rhythm.
 Past.
-In 2022, Thiago will only be admired.
+Thiago is admired.

 The 31-year-old has been playing in excellent form for several months.
 Perhaps in the most constant of his life, of which he spent a large part as a footballer in FC Bayern.
 In 2022, the little playmaker provided several proofs of why football Mozart is the perfect addition to Klopp’s power ensemble.
 Liverpool is unstoppable.
 There was only one defeat in the calendar year.
-Also because of Thiago.
 The Reds’ hunger for the title is huge, the historic four-pack entices.
-They have won the League Cup, they have reached the FA Cup final against Chelsea, and Liverpool are only one point behind longtime rivals Manchester City in the league.
+They have already won the League Cup, they have reached the FA Cup final against Chelsea and Thomas Tuchel, and Liverpool are only one point behind longtime rivals Manchester City in the league.

 A particularly impressive display of Thiago’s class, which he carries with remarkable confidence, came this Wednesday night when the Reds took on the fantastic village club Villarreal FC in the first match of the Champions League semi-final at Anfield.
 Against the team that had driven Bayern to despair and eventually to knockout in the previous round.

 And Liverpool also reached the Munich team’s state of mind against the very clever Spaniards, the great despair.
 Coach Unai Emery, whom they affectionately call the catcher in Spain because of his tactical genius, had given Klopps Red complicated complications that they could not solve.
 With their wild passion, they were always caught by the tightly woven web of guests.
-And Emery’s idea of putting Thiago tight on the chain and branding him was particularly clever.
-Thiago made many ball contacts in the first 30 minutes, but could not take control of the game because the resistance he got was huge.
+And Emery’s idea of putting Thiago close to the chain was particularly clever.
+Although he made several ball contacts in the first 30 minutes, he could not take control of the game because the resistance he received was enormous.

 Two minutes of chaos in Villarreal